All Episodes

 Why would they go?

-Why would they go with vegetables?
+Why would they go with trains?

-So you shouldn't interpret it whether you know it's happy or distaste.
+So, you shouldn't interpret it whether you know it's happy or distaste.

 Because once they get out of the womb, it's that same look.